meclotfi/HyT-NAS-Search-Algorithm/README.md

 - New selection strategies (Non dominated sorting ,etc).
 - New sampling methods (Beta, Clustering ,etc).

+The promise of HyT-NAS is to offer a simple yet efficient strategy to take hybrid convolution and attention -based networks from the cloud realm up to the tiny limit.

 ## Run the method
-You can run the method on our search space using the notebook run_method.ipynb, you can also adapt the method to any search space by adapting the Problem Folder according to your respresenations and method of evaluation. you can also change the components of the strtegy using the algorithm.py file
+You can run the method on our search space following the notebook run_method.ipynb, you can also adapt the method to any search space by adapting the Problem Folder according to your respresenations and method of evaluation. you can also change the components of the strtegy using the algorithm.py file

-## How our startegy works
+## How it works
 Our strategy allows fast convergence with minimum evaluations, especially on huge search spaces.
 The Figure below shows the pipeline of our search algorithm: